 Sin Soluka Switzerland, founded in 2008, is a charitable organisation with headquarters in Aesch, Luzern.
-The founders, plus all previous and present members of the committee, have all worked as volunteers in the project in Ecuador.
+The founders and most members of the committee have all worked as volunteers in the project in Ecuador.
 The committee works completely on a voluntary basis and attaches great importance to keeping administrative costs as low as possible.
 The organisation is financed by membership fees and donations and at least 99% of this money flows directly into the project in Ecuador.

 Every month, the organisation transfers 4000$ to the project and in summer pays for the additional school costs.
 It works in close cooperation with Sin Soluka Ecuador and each month receives a list of all their takings and expenses as well as a copy of their bank statement.
 This ensures complete transparency.
 In addition, the project is visited regularly by members of the committee and the project leader, Mario Piedra, keeps the Swiss group up to date with any developments in the project in Ecuador.